 The idea to make pilgrimage to the Alchemist and secure the sweetest of suds arose side-by-side with a roundup of the ten best Russian Imperial Stouts.
-I pitched and wrote my piece called “Za Zdarovye!
+For whatever reason, I pitched and wrote “Za Zdarovye!
 The 10 Best Russian Imperial Stouts” first, waiting until November 5th to make my play for the Alchemist trip.
-My boss agreed and asked where it was.
-I googled the address.
-To my surprise, I found an article just two hours old announcing the November 15th closure of their retail operation.
+My boss agreed, and asked where it was.
+I Googled the address.
+To my surprise, I found an article just two hours old, announcing the cannery’s November 15th closure of their retail operation.

 As a senior at Penn State University, John Kimmich picked up a dog-eared copy of The Complete Joy of Home Brewing.
 While discussing the book with his brother-in-law, the pair decided to brew a beer of their own.
 When it won a ribbon in a local competition, John decided to focus his last two semesters on brewing, even writing his final senior paper on the post-prohibition evolution of the industry.